dylanaraps/bin/README.md

 Simple lemonbar that displays the date and time.

+### scr

+Take a screenshot and display a notification.

 ### vol

 Simple script to control volume and also display a notification.